uphold/docs/_entities.md

 We communicate a number of different user statuses through our API.
 At a high-level users can be in one of four statuses:

-- **pending** - This status is present while the user is creating an account.
+- **pending** - This status applies to a user that is in the process of creating an account; it means the signup process is not yet finalized.
-- **restricted** - When a user is in this status they are allowed to login to the application and receive money, but they are not permitted to initiate transactions.
+- **restricted** - This status means the user is allowed to login to the application, deposit or receive money, and perform trades, but they are not permitted to withdraw nor send money to other users.
 This status exists to allow users to satisfy additional data requirements.
 - **blocked** - This status is present when a user has violated our terms of service.
 In this status users are unable to login or access the product.
 - **ok** - Everything is ay-ok.

+### User Verifications

-When users are in a specific status, the `verifications` field can help communicate the reasons for account status and potential suspension.
+The `verifications` field can help communicate the reasons for a given user status, or what's missing to complete the membership process.
 These verifications have permissible values and in some cases, an associated reason.
 Here is an overview of the verifications field:

 Flag      | Permissible Values               | Reason         | Description
 --------- | -------------------------------- | -------------- | --------------------------------------------------------------------------------------